salmiah-ls/ExcelCSV-to-HL7FHIR-converter-with-Python/README.md

 The project focuses on transforming raw laboratory data (Excel/CSV) into HL7 FHIR-compliant resources ready for integration into national healthcare platforms.

+HL7 FHIR (Fast Healthcare Interoperability Resources) is a healthcare data standard designed to enable interoperable and structured exchange of medical information between healthcare systems.

 Main components:
 • Python for data processing and transformation
 • FHIR Observation resource mapping